rodik-dev/local-startup-base-f92ae/content/pages/index.md

       This is bold, this is america, this is italics.

-      > this is a blockquote
+      > this is a b1lockquote

       this is a list: